oper8r Docs

 }'

-Common API Tools
+Public API Tools

 ToolUse

-oper8r_searchSearch approved oper8r knowledge for grounded context.
+oper8r_searchSearch your oper8r knowledge base for source-backed context.

-curl -X POST "https://YOUR_OPER8R_HOST/api/tools/org/YOUR_ORG_SLUG/oper8r_employee_graph_find_facts" \
+curl -X POST "https://YOUR_OPER8R_HOST/api/tools/org/YOUR_ORG_SLUG/oper8r_answer" \

 -H "Authorization: Bearer $OPER8R_API_KEY" \